Game of Thrones Film Locations Tour

 Whilst the hugely popular Game of Thrones TV series, adapted from George Martin's A Song of Ice and Fire novels, is filmed all over Europe, many of the key locations are based in Northern Ireland.
 Highly recommended on Trip Advisor, during the Game of Thrones Tour in Belfast you will get the chance to see 7 iconic sites from Series 1 to 7 from your very own Maester.

-As your local guide, a fan of both the books and TV series, the Maester will discuss information from the Game of Thrones series, recall incredible tales of legend and local history that could come right out of the books.
-If that's not enough perhaps some inside gossip on the cast and crew.
+As your local guide, a fan of both the books and TV series, the "Maester" will discuss information from the Game of Thrones series, recall incredible tales of legend that could come right out of the books and may even share with you some inside gossip on the cast and crew.

 Carnlough & Cushendun